zcattacz/PJON_wiki/Troubleshooting.md

 * Accuracy ( packets sent / packets received with mistakes ratio)

 ####Communication inaccurate or absent
-Really slow communication speed, with a lot of CRC detected mistakes and / or channel often busy.
+Slow communication speed, a lot of CRC detected mistakes and / or channel often busy.

 * Really common issues:
   * If necessary (wire medium for example) use common ground for every device.